Random Earth Project: Holy Blues

 “When was the last time you listened to music?”

 The question had been on my mind since noticing a faint, rhythmical squeak from the garage door after parking the Benz that morning.
-It sounded orchestrated against the background whirr of the powerful electric motors.
+It sounded orchestral against the background whirr of the powerful electric motors.
 Birds singing in the cedar trees lining the drive had added a natural undertone to the soundscape.
-We are human and such thoughts can often be sparked by the most random thing.
+We are human and such thoughts can often be sparked by the most random occurrence.

 “I’m listening to music now.
 It’s Radio Two.”
 She replied.